dashpay/docs/masternodes/understanding.rst

 of the reward from a normal block goes to the miner and half to the masternode.
 Then, every 16,616 blocks (approximately 30.29 days), a superblock is created that contains the entire 10% payout to the budget proposal winners.
-Masternodes are randomly selected for payment in each block (approximately every 2.6 minutes) from a list once they reach the top 10% of the total count of masternodes, and moved to the back of the list after payment.
+Masternodes are selected for payment in each block (approximately every 2.6 minutes) from a deterministic masternode list, and moved to the back of the list after payment.
 As more masternodes are created, the duration between payments increases.
-Due to the selection algorithm, there is always an aspect of randomness to payment selection, but in the long term all masternode owners should receive similar payments.
 If the collateral behind a masternode is spent, or if a masternode stops providing services to the network for more than one hour, it is removed from the list until normal service resumes.
 In this way, masternodes are given incentive to provide efficient and reliable services to the network.

 Having so many servers holding a full copy of the blockchain and working for the coin can be extremely useful.
 Thanks to the reward system, there